docksal/boilerplate-drupal9-blt/README.md

 fin init
 ```

 A `composer.lock` file and a `salt.txt` file will be generated.
-These files should be committed to your repository.
+These files, along with the docroot directory
+should be committed to your repository.
 When complete, you can access the site by running:

 ```
 fin drush uli